What is the Mencap Training Academy?

 Get in touch

-If you would like to enrol on one of our programmes, then the best way to start this process is to complete our online expression of interest form.
+If you would like to enrol on one of our supported internship or pre-internship programmes, then the best way to start this process is to complete our online expression of interest form.

 If you would like to speak with someone from one of our local teams, then email addresses and phone numbers for local programme coordinators can be found in the FAQ sections of our individual programme pages.

-If you would like to get in touch about anything else, or should you not hear back after completing the form or contacting one of our colleagues, please email: employment.support@mencap.org.uk and we will work to resolve your query as quickly as possible.
+If you would like to get in touch about anything else, or should you not hear back after completing the form or contacting one of our colleagues, please email our general enquiries inbox and we will work to resolve your query as quickly as possible.

-If you would like to compliment us on our work, or to send us feedback, or to make a complaint, please complete our compliments and complaints form.
+If you would like to compliment us on our work, or to send us feedback, or make a complaint, then you can do so on the Mencap

 employment